cooperhewitt/label-whisperer/README.md

 	$> sudo gunicorn -b '0.0.0.0:80' server:app

 If you get things up and running on a public interface (for example, port 80) then there is also a very simple web UI for uploading a photo and displaying the results returned by the server.

+## Setup

+Everything you need to spin up a little `label-whisperer` server comes out-of-the-box under Ubuntu 13.10.
+There is a handy [setup.sh script](https://github.com/cooperhewitt/label-whisperer/blob/master/ec2/setup.sh) in the `ec2` directory which you can run to install all the necessary pieces.

 ## Notes and caveats